maravento/blackweb/README.md

       <ul>
         <li>This project includes third-party components.</li>
         <li>Changes must be proposed via Issues.
 Pull Requests are not accepted.</li>
-        <li>BlackWeb is designed exclusively for <a href="http://www.squid-cache.org/" target="_blank">Squid-Cache</a> and due to the large number of blocked domains it is not recommended to use it in other environments (DNSMasq, Pi-Hole, etc.), or add it to the Windows Hosts File, as it could slow down or crash it. <b>Use it at your own risk</b>.
-For more information check <a href="https://github.com/maravento/blackweb/issues/10#issuecomment-650834301" target="_blank">Issue 10</a></li>
+        <li>BlackWeb is designed exclusively for <a href="http://www.squid-cache.org/" target="_blank">Squid-Cache</a>.
+Because of the large number of blocked domains, it is not recommended in other environments, such as DNSMasq or Pi-Hole, nor in the Windows Hosts file, since it could slow them down or crash them. <b>Use it at your own risk</b>.
+For more information see <a href="https://github.com/maravento/blackweb/issues/10#issuecomment-650834301" target="_blank">Issue 10</a>.</li>
         <li><b>Blackweb is NOT a blacklist service itself</b>.
 It does not independently verify domains.
 Its purpose is to consolidate and reformat public blacklist sources to make them compatible with Squid.</li>
-        <li>If your domain appears in Blackweb and you believe this is an error, you should review the public sources in <b>SOURCES</b> to identify where it is listed and contact the maintainer of that list to request its removal.
-Once the domain is removed from the upstream source, it will automatically disappear from Blackweb in the next update.
-You can also use the following script to perform the same verification:</li>
+        <li>If your domain appears in Blackweb and you believe this is an error, review the public sources in <b>SOURCES</b> to identify which list includes it, and contact the maintainer of that list to request its removal.
+Once the domain is removed from the upstream source, it disappears from Blackweb on the next update.
+You can also use the following script to perform the same check:</li>
       </ul>
     </td>
     <td style="width: 50%; vertical-align: top;">
       <ul>
         <li>Este proyecto incluye componentes de terceros.</li>
         <li>Los cambios deben proponerse mediante Issues.
 No se aceptan Pull Requests.</li>
-        <li>BlackWeb está diseñado exclusivamente para <a href="http://www.squid-cache.org/" target="_blank">Squid-Cache</a> y debido a la gran cantidad de dominios bloqueados no se recomienda usarlo en otros entornos (DNSMasq, Pi-Hole, etc.), o agregarlo al archivo Hosts de Windows, ya que podría ralentizarlo o bloquearlo. <b>Úselo bajo su propio riesgo</b>.
-Para más información revise el <a href="https://github.com/maravento/blackweb/issues/10#issuecomment-650834301" target="_blank">Issue 10</a></li>
+        <li>BlackWeb está diseñado exclusivamente para <a href="http://www.squid-cache.org/" target="_blank">Squid-Cache</a>.
+Debido a la gran cantidad de dominios bloqueados, no se recomienda usarlo en otros entornos, como DNSMasq o Pi-Hole, ni en el archivo Hosts de Windows, ya que podría ralentizarlos o bloquearlos. <b>Úselo bajo su propio riesgo</b>.
+Para más información revise el <a href="https://github.com/maravento/blackweb/issues/10#issuecomment-650834301" target="_blank">Issue 10</a>.</li>
         <li><b>Blackweb NO es un servicio de listas negras como tal</b>.
 No verifica de forma independiente los dominios.
 Su función es consolidar y formatear listas negras públicas para hacerlas compatibles con Squid.</li>
-        <li>Si su dominio aparece en Blackweb y considera que esto es un error, debe revisar las fuentes públicas en <b>SOURCES</b> para identificar en cuál(es) aparece, y contactar al responsable de dicha lista para solicitar su eliminación.
-Una vez que el dominio sea eliminado en la fuente original, desaparecerá automáticamente de Blackweb en la siguiente actualización.
-También puede usar el siguiente script para obtener el mismo resultado de verificación:</li>
+        <li>Si su dominio aparece en Blackweb y considera que es un error, revise las fuentes públicas en <b>SOURCES</b> para identificar en cuál lista aparece, y contacte al responsable de esa lista para solicitar su eliminación.
+Una vez eliminado en la fuente original, el dominio desaparece de Blackweb en la siguiente actualización.
+También puede usar el siguiente script para hacer la misma comprobación:</li>
       </ul>
     </td>
   </tr>